Our Mission is to Help You Sleep Better

 At Sleep Apnea San Diego, to pre-screened patients, we can offer a complimentary consultation and discussion with Dr. Danney to better understand your unique sleeping situation.
 We may also provide the option of airway path resistance testing.
 Using a clinical examination and sound-wave technology, a simple and non-invasive procedure, Dr. Danney can evaluate how easily air passes through your nasal and oral passages and how any potential obstructions may influence your ability to sleep and possibly influence treatment.
 He may also provide an overnight sleep test utilizing a pulse oximetry device to determine if there are interruptions of oxygen supply to your body during sleep.

 Call us to see if you qualify for this complimentary diagnostic consultation, or use the contact form at the bottom of this page to inquire how our services may benefit you.

 Monday, Tuesday & Thurday

 8:00 a.m. - 1:30pm

 Begin your journey to a better night's sleep in just a few easy steps.

 Consultation & Evaluation

-We offer complimentary testing in three areas to help you get started.
+We offer testing in three areas to help you get started.
 We can do an Acoustic Rhinometer Testing that utilizes sound wave technology to determine if there may be blockage to your nasal passage and breathing.
 We also offer Acoustic Pharangometry Testing to determine if sound waves detect a collapse of the soft tissues further down your airway in the pharyngeal area.
-Finally we can offer a sleep test with a pulse oximetry unit to determine if there are disturbances in your oxygen intake while you are sleeping.
+Finally we can offer a pulse oximetry unit to determine if there are disturbances in your oxygen intake while you are sleeping.